Bad Shoes Could Be Causing Your Heel Pain

 - The fit around the heel should be snug but not tight.
 As you walk around, the shoes should not slip or slide around.
 Trust your sense of what feels comfortable, as sizes can and do vary between manufacturers.
 If something feels off, try a different size or a different style.

 - Never try to convince yourself a pair of shoes “just needs to be broken in.”
 While some break-in will happen with, say, a pair of rugged hiking boots, you should never rely on break-in to make a pair of shoes comfortable.
 If they aren’t comfortable or don’t feel right when you first put them on, chances are they don’t fit, period.

 - We mentioned it above, but it bears repeating—always buy shoes that are specific to the type of activity you plan to engage in.

-We certainly hope that following the above tips will help make a major different in your symptoms.
+We certainly hope that following the above tips will help make a major difference in your symptoms.
 You might be surprised at how much a better pair of shoes can change your life!

 That being said, sometimes the right pair of shoes isn’t enough on its own.
 For example, certain structural abnormalities of the feet may require either over-the-counter or custom orthotics to fully be addressed, in addition to good shoes.

 If your feet are constantly bothering you—regardless of your footwear choices—you should make it a priority to visit the team at Comprehensive Foot Centers.
 Foot pain is not normal, and our specialists can help you resolve and prevent it quickly and effectively.
 Give us a call today at (816) 455-1155 to schedule an appointment at any of our six convenient locations.